 In an ideal world, either side will do so, but they can function almost as well with one side triggered.

 Albeit I have never tried is to make the holes in the telescopic sticks bigger to make sure they can move freely in and out.

 To try it, you may use a drill or a file.
 Whatever method you use, you are making the holes slightly larger…a marginal growth.
 This ought to provide the pins a little more flexibility to move in and out.

 In some cases, the inner trigger mechanism in the handle may move which means it is no longer touching the telescopic pole.

-This usually means that it won’t operate it.
+Also, this usually means that it won’t operate it.
 Typically, it’s one side that is the matter, rarely both.

 Therefore, the solution is to start the handle.
 In the vast majority of cases, this involves opening a couple of screws in the handle frame at the peak of the suitcase.